 According to the same 2018 State of Global Customer Service Report, 90% of customers expect to be provided an opportunity to leave feedback, and almost half of the surveyed customers think that companies don’t actually act on the feedback they receive.
 This is an alarming tendency that probably has no less important cause.

-Let your customers know that you really listen to their requests and act on them by making your product development roadmap public, and constantly update them on the status of their suggestion:
+Let your customers know that you really listen to their requests and act on them by making your product development roadmap public, and constantly update them on the status of their suggestions:

 The point of all of this is that you want to establish a strong and lasting relationship with your customers.
 There is no better way to show them you care than actually listening to their feedback and responding with the necessary actions.

 7. Provide Personalized Experience and Reward fro Loyalty

-- Use a CRM program to keep track of all the data you collect from your customers.
+- Use a CRM tool to keep track of all the data you collect from your customers.
 It’s much easier for a phone call to go smoothly when your agent has all of the information about the customers in front of them.
 This way, the customer doesn’t have to repeat all the details every time they call.